insin/newforms/docs/formsets.rst

 ``totalFormCount()`` and ``initialFormCount()``
 -----------------------------------------------

-``BaseFormSet`` has a couple of methods that are closely related to the ``ManagementForm``, ``totalFormCount`` and ``initialFormCount``.
+``FormSet`` has a couple of methods that are closely related to the ``ManagementForm``, ``totalFormCount`` and ``initialFormCount``.

 ``totalFormCount`` returns the total number of forms in this formset.